Skip to Content

 Is the evidence fact, research, opinion, or personal experience?

-• Objective facts are generally applicable.
+• Objective facts are generally acceptable.

 • Information obtained through research is convincing, as long as the methodology is appropriate.